Chad-Git1/CSI4107A1/README.txt

  -1 clone this repositiory to your computer
- -2 You can chose to create your own corpus or use the current one, please use the same format as corpus.jsonl -3 Ensure that you computer has python and the following libraries installed: (use pip to install missing dependencies) -4 Run block #1 Preprocessing : You will have the file preprocessed_corpus.xlsx saved to the root directory, containing the corpus.
+ -2 You can chose to create your own corpus or use the current one, please use the same format as corpus.jsonl -3 Ensure that you computer has python and the following libraries installed: (use pip to install missing dependencies) -4 Run block #1 Preprocessing : You will have the file preprocessed_corpus.xlsx saved to the scifact directory, containing the corpus.
- -5 Run block #2 Inverted indexing : You will have the file inverted_index.json saved to the root direcory, containing the revers index.
+ -5 Run block #2 Inverted indexing : You will have the file inverted_index.json saved to the scifact direcory, containing the revers index.
  -6 Run block #3 ...Anas write here...

  ########################### 4 - explanation ###########################